-The whole study must have a maximum 5% chance of a false claim of efficacy, but this 5% can be shared between the interim analyse(s) and the final analysis.
+The whole study must have a maximum 5% chance of a false claim of efficacy, but this 5% can be shared between the interim analysis (or analyses), and the final analysis.
 This is called Alpha Spending.

 The maths now gets more complex as there are different ways to “spend the alpha”.
-This is a balance between the chance and benefits of an early stop against the increase in sample size required to keep the overall chance of a false claim of efficacy to 5% if an early stop is not supported.
+This is a balance between the chance and benefits of an early stop versus the increase in sample size required to keep the overall chance of a false claim of efficacy to 5%, if an early stop is not supported.
 The two common “alpha spending functions” are

 In general O’Brien-Fleming boundaries spend a small amount of alpha and will therefore minimise the potential increase in sample size, but also minimise the chance of an early stop.
-So, if in the context of your trial, it is expensive or difficult to recruit and treat more patients, and the benefit of the treatment is relatively small, then this might be a good choice.
+In the context of your trial, if it is expensive or difficult to recruit and treat more patients, and the benefit of the treatment is relatively small, then this might be a good choice.

 How much alpha is spent at the interim also depends on when the interim is done.
-The more data available the more the alpha spending for a given alpha spending function.
-This is illustrated in Figure 1 which shows how the alpha spending for the two spending functions varies depending on what percentage of the planned number of patients are part of the interim analysis.
+The more data available, the greater the alpha spending for a given alpha spending function.
+This is illustrated in Figure 1 which shows how the alpha spending for the two spending functions varies, depending on what percentage of the planned number of patients are part of the interim analysis.

 Figure 1 Alpha spending as a function of timing of interim analysis